This Policy was last updated on October 21, 2020.

-Everest Clinical Research Corporation (Everest) respects the laws for privacy of its employees, clients, vendors, and other visitors.
+Everest Clinical Research Corporation (Everest) respects the laws for privacy of its employees, clients, vendors and other visitors.
 Everest is committed to providing our visitors with a website that respects their privacy.
-Some pages on our website require personal information to be collected from our visitors so we can provide them with the information or services they have requested.
+Some pages on our website require personal information to be collected from our visitors so we can provide them with information or services they have requested.
 The use and disclosure of their personal information is in accordance with their local laws and regulations, including Data Protection regulations.

 Data Protection Principles